Klagarge/BachelorThesis-OTSecurity/02-main/simu-env/minecraft.typ

 )

 = Minecraft  <subj:simu-env-minecraft>
-Another suitable approach would be to use the Electrical Age world of Minecraft (@fig-simu-env-minecraft-eln-world) which was previously utilized in a Telecommunication course.
-The goal of this lab was to control a Factory and an energy system to maximize production.
-Continuing this lab could provide valuable opportunities for students to explore and secure communication systems.
-In Minecraft, security can be implemented using Open Computers or by creating an extension mod for Modbus over #gls("tls"), which might be simpler than using Lua with Open Computers.
+Another suitable approach would be to use the Electrical Age world in Minecraft (@fig-simu-env-minecraft-eln-world) which was previously featured in a telecommunication course.
+The goal of this lab was to control a factory and energy system to maximize production.
+Continuing this laboratory could provide valuable opportunities for students to explore and secure communication systems.
+In Minecraft, security can be implemented using the Open Computers mod or by creating an extension mod for Modbus over #gls("tls"), which might be simpler than using Lua with Open Computers.

 #figure(
   image("minecraft-eln-world.png", width: size-fig.simu-env),